99designs/aws-vault/USAGE.md

 Further config:
  - `AWS_VAULT_PROMPT=ykman`: to avoid specifying `--prompt` each time
  - `YKMAN_OATH_CREDENTIAL_NAME`: to use an alternative ykman credential
+ - `AWS_VAULT_YKMAN_VERSION`: to set the major version of the ykman cli being used.
+Defaults to "4"

 ## Shell completion